hyurl/sfn-cors/README.md

 Apply access control checking.

-- `options` Could be an `*`, a `true` to accept all origins.
-Or set a hostname to accept a specified origin.
-Or an object contains:
+- `options` Could be an `*`, a `true` to accept all origins, a hostname to accept one origin, an array to accept several origins, or an object
+    contains:
-    `{ origins, methods, headers, credentials, maxAge, exposeHeaders }`.
+    `{ origins, methods, headers, credentials, maxAge, exposeHeaders }`, except `credentials: boolean` and `maxAge: number`, the other four can be set to an `array`.
     See [https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for more details.
 - `req` The corresponding request.
 - `res` The corresponding response.